Home > Family > Mothers > Mum’s Health

 You will almost certainly have been advised to take a folic acid supplement of 0.8mg before and during pregnancy until about 14 weeks, to help prevent neural tube defects.
 Purchase from your chemist or on prescription as the dose is not guaranteed from other sources.
 If you are planning on becoming pregnant again or could become pregnant, you will need to start taking a folic acid supplement.
 Apart from folic acid, try to avoid reaching for the supplements as an alternative to eating well; they can’t provide the building blocks of a good eating pattern.
 Foods high in folic acid include fruit, vegetables, bread, cereals and cooked dried beans.
 Only food can provide the energy and protein needed to fuel your new lifestyle.

 If you are on a special diet, including a vegetarian diet, discuss your eating pattern with your midwife, or visit a dietitian, to ensure your diet is adequate.
-Omitting whole foods, such as meat and fish can leave you short on iron and zinc; avoiding dairy foods will reduce calcium and vitamin D; and going ‘wheat-free’, i.e. breads and cereals, can leave you low on fibre and many B vitamins.
+Omitting whole foods, such as meat and fish can leave you short on iron and zinc; avoiding dairy foods will reduce calcium and vitamin D; and going ‘wheat-free’, i.e. bread and cereals can leave you low on fibre and many B vitamins.

 Any reddish ‘stretch marks’ on your breasts, thighs and abdomen will shrink and become paler with time.